aptdnfapt/OliveOwl/plan.md

 8. copy func working again.. (done)
 9. multi liner paste fixed also on a git commit branch (done)
 10. gum rewrite to replace input taking using read (done)
-11. gum rewrite to replace copy selection of code blocks to use gum choose not tipical bash read-input
+11. gum rewrite to replace copy selection of code blocks to use gum choose not tipical bash read-input (done dev2)
-12. initial start of the script when ran should be pretty with colorfull box inside which text saying aihelp
+12. initial start of the script when ran should be pretty with colorfull box inside which text saying aihelp . use ascii art like this

-13. ai api loading with gum styl and polish the shole script to bring more life into the chat
+  ,-.   ,-.
+ ( O ) (o.o)
+  `-’   |_)  oliveowl
+    “who?”

+and then use colors on intial starting of the script use colors to make the command look coloufull .rn it uses gum but gum styl is quite slow so we not gona use that .so 1st make the whole project oliveowl as name and then use the ascii art with perple color . and remove the aihelp box of gum . make the initial text colored with echo and bold with echo and not gum . i mean color the commands use perple color as base for styling whole script .